nordic-rse/nordic-rse.github.io/join.md

 - Konstantin Stadler, Manager and Lead Researcher of the Digital Laboratory, Industrial Ecology Programme, NTNU Trondheim
 - K. Thor Wikfeldt, PDC Center for High-Performance Computing, KTH, Stockholm

 We will be happy to have more people joining the core team!

-Email <contact@nordic-rse.org> to get in contact with the NORDIC RSE organisers.
+You can get in contact with us on the CodeRefinery chat (#nordic-rse stream).